rathod-sahaab/nbdcpy/docs/SOLUTION.md

 	confirming --> [*] :cqe
 ```

-Events are `cqe` (we get a completion queue entry) we can attach some data with submission queue entry SQE which will be carried un-altered to cqe.
+Events are `cqe` (we get a completion queue entry for a request we submit to iouring) we can attach some data with submission queue entry SQE which will be carried un-altered to cqe.
 I plan to store the handle which gives us access to the other data.
-We can add all required data to user data use just io_uring and we will still be able to do everything, but I just realised this while writing and need to think about it more, IMO operations vector approach makes code more understandable and simpler.
+We can add all required data to data and just use iouring and we will still be able to do everything, but I just realised this while writing and need to think about it more, IMO operations vector approach makes code more understandable and simpler.

 Error events are `cqe error` and `error` later represents NBD error like invalid read/write.